Review Notes for the Deep Learning Course

 • Formula

-• Processing procedures
+• Processing flow

-• Master Transformer (structure, techniques, etc.)
+• Master Transformer (structure, technology, etc.)

 Chapter 14

-• The five elements of reinforcement learning
+• Five elements of reinforcement learning

-• The fifth element: $\pi_s$ policy
+• Fifth element: $\pi_s$ policy

 • Two value functions: state value function, state-action value function